pessiv/pessiv.github.io/README.md

 ### My portfolio

 - Description: What, you're on my portfolio and still need a description of it?
+- Tech used: Github Pages and Markdown with HTML snippets
 - Completion percentage: N/A
 - Link: <a href="https://pessiv.github.io">click here</a>